nandstand/sample-site/content/_index.md

 ## About this site

-This site hosts sample documentation for a fictional software project, meant to represent the kinds of documentation that I authored in a previous role as a developer in a scientific computing setting.
+This site hosts sample documentation for a fictional software project, meant to represent the kinds of documentation that I wrote previously as a developer in a scientific computing setting.

 The samples include a [how-to guide](/get-started/quickstart/), a [tutorial](/get-started/hpc-tutorial/), and a [reference document](/reference/environment-variables/).
 Before writing these samples, I drew from public resources to build reference material outlining how the project works.